lukebemish/hrse/index.md

 ```

 Multi-line comments are denoted by surrounding the comment with parentheses with any number of semicolons.
 The comment will
-only end when the closing parenthesis with the same number of semicolons is reached, without a hash symbol before it.
+only end when the closing parenthesis with the same number of semicolons is reached, without a semicolon before it.

 ```hrse
 (;;; This is